TheThingSystem/steward/nodewiki/steward/Steward.md

     * info: prototype-specific state information

-    * updated: the time of the last change to any of the preceeding three properties
+    * updated: the time of the last change to any of the preceding three properties

 In addition,
 there are a small number of utility functions that can be used by device-specific drivers.